red-soft-ru/redexpert/README.md

 details are held with the strictest confidence.
 Its also much easier to service any submission if you can be easily raeched.

 Please do not hesitate to submit any comments, bugs or feature requests.
-I respond to ALL submissions.
+We respond to ALL submissions.

 ## License

-Execute Query is available completely free of charge and will remain so under the GNU Public License - http://www.gnu.org/copyleft/gpl.html
+RedExpert is available completely free of charge and will remain so under the GNU Public License - http://www.gnu.org/copyleft/gpl.html

 Other relevant license files for respective libraries are incldued in this